 "He's taking great care of us," Emmett answers for me, because I've clearly checked out.

 Seth takes one look at my face, lifts his eyes to Jas, and chuckles knowingly.
-"Listen, I'm gonna take my wife home now and give her her real birthday present, if ya know what I mean…"
+"Okay, boys, I'm gonna take my wife home now and give her her real birthday present, if ya know what I mean…"

 "Aw geez, really, Seth?
 Must you?"